What Works—and What Doesn’t When Marketing a Home Care or Home Health Care Agency

 You can also remarket to users on Facebook, Pinterest, Twitter, and other social media.

-The target customers of a home care agency are largely on Facebook and Instagram.
-They tend to skew older and are less likely to use newer platforms such as TikTok or Snapchat.
+If you do decide to try it, the target customers of a home care agency are largely on Facebook and Instagram.
+They tend to skew older and are less likely to use newer platforms such as TikTok or Snapchat (though more and more older people are starting to use it).

 Both Facebook and Instagram are now pay-to-play platforms that are very difficult to reach clients on organically—even if they have liked your page.